Hebrew Diacritics Restoration using Visual Representation: Introduction

 While these systems work at the character level, predicting each letter's niqqud symbols at a time, Dicta's approach of word-level analysis clearly works at a better-fitting granularity, as Hebrew morphology is mostly governed by word-level templates which operate beyond immediate and/or unidirectional, character contexts.
 To this end, we propose a purely data-driven reframing of the Hebrew diacritization task as a zero-shot classification problem at the word level.
 This entails generating a set of diacritization candidates for each word, with each candidate acting as a distinct class within this framework, calling for a zero-shot learning approach~\cite[ZSL;][]{8413121}.
 The diacritization process then becomes the selection of the most contextually suitable class based on learned discriminative representations.
 Unlike character-level classification methods, this strategy requires representations that effectively capture the subtle distinctions between diacritized word forms, thereby necessitating the use of a language model capable of processing diacritized text.

 In this research we present \textbf{\divrit{}}, a \textbf{Di}acritizer with \textbf{V}isual \textbf{R}epresentation for Hebrew (I\textbf{VRIT}) text.
 We explore the use of a vision transformer (ViT) architecture~\cite{He_2022_CVPR} as a vision-language model (VLM) to represent diacritized Hebrew text visually.
 Pretraining on images of rendered undiacritized text establishes a robust visual feature space~\cite{rust2023language} essential for modeling diacritics as visual elements.
 Since undiacritized and diacritized texts share the same visual dimensions, we can further train our model on a diacritized corpus.
 This allows us to train the VLM to extract distinct embeddings for each candidate~\cite{ye-etal-2021-influence} and investigate its potential to differentiate subtle diacritization patterns through visual representations.
-This differentiation is refined through a scoring mechanism, where the likelihood of each candidate is determined by an inner product with the contextual embedding, a method well-suited for measuring alignment in high-dimensional spaces.
 The model's success in selecting the best candidate directly reflects its ability to learn the underlying patterns and logic of diacritization, aligning with the principles of zero-shot learning where the model generalizes to unseen classes based on learned representations.